bucketco/bucket-javascript-sdk/packages/browser-sdk/README.md

 Bucket can collect qualitative feedback from your users in the form of a [Customer Satisfaction Score](https://en.wikipedia.org/wiki/Customer_satisfaction) and a comment.

-#### Live Satisfaction collection
+#### Automated feedback collection

-The Bucket Browser SDK comes with a Live Satisfaction collection mode enabled by default, which lets the Bucket service ask your users for feedback for relevant features just after they've used them.
+The Bucket Browser SDK comes with automated feedback collection mode enabled by default, which lets the Bucket service ask your users for feedback for relevant features just after they've used them.

-Note: To get started with automatic feedback collection, make sure you call `bucket.user()`.
+Note: To get started with automatic feedback collection, make sure you've set `user` in the `BucketClient` constructor.

-Live Satisfaction works even if you're not using the SDK to send events to Bucket.
+Automated feedback surveys work even if you're not using the SDK to send events to Bucket.
-It works because the Bucket Browser SDK maintains a live connection to Bucket's servers and can show a Live Satisfaction prompt whenever the Bucket servers determines that an event should trigger a prompt - regardless of how this event is sent to Bucket.
+It works because the Bucket Browser SDK maintains a live connection to Bucket's servers and can automatically show a feedback prompt whenever the Bucket servers determines that an event should trigger a prompt - regardless of how this event is sent to Bucket.

-You can find all the options to make changes to the default behaviour in the [Bucket feedback documentation](./FEEDBACK.md).
+You can find all the options to make changes to the default behavior in the [Bucket feedback documentation](./FEEDBACK.md).

 #### Bucket feedback UI